Research Participation Overview

 - Students and researchers should download the current RP Guidelines by clicking the link below.
 This file contains all of the necessary instructions for signing up for experiments and completing the Research Participation Requirement.

-- Psychology students can click here for the Spring 2020 Participant Guidelines
+- Psychology students can click here for the Summer 2020 Participant Guidelines

-- Sociology students can click here for their version of the Participant Guidelines
+- Psychology and Sociology students can click here for the Fall 2020 Participant Guidelines

-- Researchers can click here for the Spring 2020 Researcher Guidelines
+- Researchers can click here for the Summer 2020 Researcher Guidelines

 - Researchers can click here to learn how to use the Psychology Department’s Sona Systems Website